 On line 9281 of your T2125 form, Motor vehicle expenses, you may be eligible to claim:

-- licence and registration fees;
+- License and registration fees;

-- fuel and oil costs;
+- Fuel and oil costs;

-- interest on money borrowed to buy a motor vehicle;
+- Interest on money borrowed to buy a motor vehicle;

-- maintenance and repairs; and
+- Maintenance and repairs; and

-- leasing costs.
+- Leasing costs.

-1) If you also use a motor vehicle for personal use
+If you also use a motor vehicle for personal use

-You can only deduct the portion of the expenses that are directly related to using your vehicle for earning income – except for parking fees and the cost of supplementary business insurance for your vehicle; you can claim the entire cost of those expenses.
+Then you can only deduct the portion of the expenses that are directly related to using your vehicle for earning income – except for parking fees and the cost of supplementary business insurance for your vehicle; you can claim the entire cost of those expenses.

-So if you use your vehicle for both business and personal use and end up with a list of expenses similar to this one:
+If you use your vehicle for both business and personal use and end up with a list of expenses similar to this one: